Lemon Balm aka Balm

 Contemporary herbalists tout balm's traditional uses: It's stilled used to induce sweat and menstruation and is recommended to treat headache, flatulence, hypertension, stress, bronchitis, indigestion asthma, and infant colic.
 Modern science has not supported all of balm's traditional uses – it has been abandoned the 19th century notion that balm is a stimulant, and Culpeper was off base by saying it “opens obstructions in the brain.”
 But studies show this herb may have even greater healing potential. #

 WOUND TREATMENT – Score one for Dioscorides.
-Balm contains chemicals (polyphenols) that may help fight several -causing bacteria, among them Streptococci and mycobacteria.
+Balm contains chemicals (polyphenols) that may help fight several infection-causing bacteria, among them Streptococci and mycobacteria.
 Balm also contains eugenol, an that may help relieve wound pain.

 HERPES AND OTHER VIRAL INFECTIONS – Balm helps fight mumps, herpes, and other viruses.
 American pharmaceutical companies have ignored balm's possible action, but Europeans have not.
-In Germany, where herbal medicine is more mainstream than it is in the United States, balm extract is an active ingredient in Lomaherpan Crème, an used to treat cold sores and genital herpes.
+In Germany, where herbal medicine is more mainstream than it is in the United States, balm extract is an active ingredient in Lomaherpan Crème, an ointment used to treat cold sores and genital herpes.
 Unfortunately, this product is not available in the United States.

 A NATURAL TRANQUILIZER – Researchers have discovered that balm oil – the source of the plant's pleasant fragrance – may have tranquilizing properties, supporting the herb's traditional use as a relaxant.
 In Germany, balm is widely used as a tranquilizer and sedative.